krijnD/AI4MI/README.md

   --dataset_id <dataset_id> \
   --dataset_name <dataset_name>
 ```
-after converting the data it has to be preprocessed:
+Once the conversion is complete, preprocess the data to prepare it for training:
 ```bash
 nnUNetv2_plan_and_preprocess -d <dataset_id > --verify_dataset_integrity
 ```

 ### Training with nnUNet
-To train models with nnUNet, use the nnUNetv2_train command with the appropriate dataset ID, configuration, fold, and trainer class (for different loss functions).
+To train a model using nnUNet, use the nnUNetv2_train command with the appropriate parameters for your dataset, configuration, and trainer class.

 ```bash
 nnUNetv2_train <dataset_id> <configuration> <fold> -tr <trainer_class>